iron-horse/StockMarket/README.md

 ### For e2e Test

-    - Start the dev server using
+    - Start/Restart the dev server using

         - grunt run:dev